|Tour the New Philip H. Ryan Health Science Center. CLICK HERE

 We know it’s what you personally bring to this program that makes it extraordinary.
 You, like many of our students, are compelled to make a difference in this world.
 The Master of Occupational Therapy will help you get there.

-Our Master of Occupational Therapy program is designed for individuals who are not occupational therapists, the M.O.T. is an entry-level full-time (2-year) or part-time (3-year) program for students who have an undergraduate degree, and now desire to pursue a career in the field of occupational therapy.
+The Master of Occupational Therapy (MOT) degree from Bay Path University is an entry-level, full-time (two-year) or half-time (three-year) program for students with a bachelor’s degree in any field, who desire to pursue a career in the field of occupational therapy.
 Completion of this degree allows students to sit for the National Board for Certification in Occupational Therapy (NBCOT) and become a Registered Occupational Therapist.

 Classes Begin: July 2016